RIAEvangelist/node-parrot-drone/projects/common.md

 Country changed.

 Triggered : by [SetCountry](#0_2_3).

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` CountryChanged ` event from the drone :

 ```javascript